oughtinc/mosaic/README.md

 Note that `docker-compose up` automatically runs `server/scripts/autodumps.sh`, which stores auto db dumps in `server/autodumps`

+To automatically check for db changes every 30 seconds and create a dump if there are any, `cd server` and run `scripts/autodump.sh`

 ### Restore

 0. If the app is not running, run it (`docker-compose up`)